 2: a body of empirical findings and a set of theories on human motivation, behavior, and personality development that developed especially with the aid of psychoanalysis

 3: a school of psychology, psychiatry, and psychotherapy founded by Sigmund Freud and rooted in and applying psychoanalysis

 Dictionary: Definition of "psychoanalysis" Spanish Central: Translation of "psychoanalysis" Nglish: Translation of "psychoanalysis" for Spanish speakers Britannica.com: Encyclopedia article about "psychoanalysis"

 Seen and Heard

-What made you look up psychoanalysis?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up psychoanalysis?
+Please tell us where you read or heard it (including the quote, if possible).